Caelean0/Projektarbeit-2-Hive/ReadMe.md

 This project, "Hive", was created by Team WenigerSalz, consisting of 2nd semester Game Development students at SRH Heidelberg.
 The assignment was to create a 2D top-down pixel art game with a custom mini-engine using C++ and the Raylib library.
-The Executable for the Game can be downloaded here: https://mrgrey3913.itch.io/hive
+The executable for the game can be downloaded here: https://mrgrey3913.itch.io/hive

 The team consists of the following members: